ThisTestUser/FarLandsChronicles/Chapter 5 - The Great Beyond (1.12.2)/Part 1 - Fartherer-est Lands (no fix).md

 ![FartherDropForge](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch5/FartherDropForge.png)

-However, opening the seed in vanilla (with the far lands re-enabled of course) results in the terrain being completely flat.
+However, opening the seed with the far lands correctly removed results in the terrain being completely flat.
 This is the same seed as the image with the jump, 2666171903307131136):

 ![FarLandsFlat](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch5/FarLandsFlat.png)